Stonehill College

-Stonehill College is a private Roman Catholic liberal arts college in Easton, Massachusetts.
+Stonehill College is a private Catholic college in Easton, Massachusetts, United States.
 It was founded in 1948 by the Congregation of Holy Cross and is located on the original estate of Frederick Lothrop Ames Jr., with 29 buildings that complement the original Georgian-style Ames mansion.

 Stonehill's engineering majors spend their last four semesters of undergraduate education at the University of Notre Dame, Stonehill's sister institution and another Holy Cross school.

 History

 In the autumn of 1934, the Holy Cross Fathers in North Dartmouth began to look for new quarters because of increasing seminary enrollment.
 The current Stonehill campus was purchased from Mrs. Frederick Lothrop Ames Jr. on October 17, 1935.
 The initial purchase included 350 acre and the original Ames mansion; the congregation purchased the remaining 190 acre from Mrs. Cutler two years later.
 Frederick Lothrop Ames Jr. was the great-grandson of Oliver Ames Sr., who came to Easton in 1803 and established the Ames Shovel Company.

 The Commonwealth of Massachusetts authorized the Congregation of Holy Cross to establish Stonehill College on the Frederick Lothrop Ames Jr. estate on June 30, 1948.
 In September of that year the college enrolled 134 men as the first class.
 Classes were held in the mansion and in the Ames Gym.

 The first building built by the college was the Science Building which opened in February 1949.
-In 1974 the building was renovated and renamed the Tracy Science Building in honor of David Tracy, a former Stonehill advisor and trustee.
+In 1974, the building was renovated and renamed the Tracy Science Building in honor of David Tracy, a former Stonehill advisor and trustee.
 After the opening of the Shields Science Center in 2009, the building was converted to be used by university administration and was renamed Merkert-Tracy Hall.

-In June 2017 the college announced that W.B.
+In June 2017, the college announced that W.B.
 Mason would be donating $10 million to open the Leo J. Meehan School of Business.
 The school is named after alumnus and W.B.
 Mason CEO Leo Meehan, and accommodates programs in accounting, finance, international business, management, marketing, economics, and healthcare administration.

 The first issue of the college newspaper, The Summit, was published on November 3, 1949.
-In the fall of 1951 the college decided to become a coeducational organization and enrolled 19 women.
+In the fall of 1951, the college decided to become a coeducational organization and enrolled 19 women.
 The first class graduated from Stonehill on the first Sunday of June 1952 and consisted of 73 men.